JacoboLansac/audits/solo/origami-after-hats/low_lovStEth-liabilities-rounds-down.md

 **The Issue**

 The only place where this oracle is used is in the `liabilities()` function.
 This function reads the `debt` from the borrowLend contract, measured in `WETH`.
 Then the function invokes the oracle to convert the debt in `WETH` (debt token) to `wstETH` (reserve token).
 For this it uses the `debtTokenToReserveTokenOracle::convertAmount()` function.
-Note that the rounding method is ROUND_UP, to be conservative with the liabilities of the system.
+Note that the rounding method is ROUND_UP, which is a conservative (good) approach in the case of the vault's liabilities.

 ```javascript
     function liabilities(IOrigamiOracle.PriceType debtPriceType) public override(OrigamiAbstractLovTokenManager,IOrigamiLovTokenManager) view returns (uint256) {